 I just finished reading two books: I'm a Stranger Here Myself and Dead Women Walking.
 I thoroughly enjoyed them both.

-I'm a Stranger Here Myself is a collection of writings (that he submitted to the newspaper he was working for at the time) about coming back to the United States after having lived abroad in Great Britain for 20 years, and the subsequent wonder (and frustration!) at all that had changed in that time.
+Bill Bryson's book I'm a Stranger Here Myself is a collection of writings (that he submitted to the newspaper he was working for at the time) about coming back to the United States after having lived abroad in Great Britain for 20 years, and the subsequent wonder (and frustration!) at all that had changed in that time.
 His stories are hilarious as always!
 It gives you an understanding about culture differences between British and Americans, gives you reasons to love our country, and of course, reasons to wish it was more like Great Britain.
 He talks of things from his childhood, like quaint little diners and drive-in theaters that have all but vanished.
 Another aspect of growing up were skeezy motels that were all part of the adventure of road trips, that have nowadays improved greatly to have more than 3 rings holding up the shower curtain.
 I loved his family stories, his nostalgic reveries, and his hilariously descriptive language.
 4.5 out of 5 stars!

 No comments: